9 Steps to create your DJ mix

 1. Download the App#

 The DJ.Studio downloaded app offers the best performance and functionality.
-You can use it to connect with your other DJ software, and it is more stable with local files.
+You can use it to connect your external DJ software and it is more stable and reliable than the web version.

-The DJ.Studio browser mode is good if you don’t want to download anything, although it has more restrictions.
+The DJ.Studio browser version is good if you don’t want to download anything, but it doesn't have the same feature set as the installed app.

 You can find the download links here > Download DJ.Studio.